-That was until, Carole Larson – the widow of Frank's youngest son David – and her son Soren were sorting though old boxes in their attic and found the negatives.
+That was until Carole Larson – the widow of Frank's youngest son David – and her son Soren sorted through old boxes in their attic and found the negatives.

 Soren said: "I had seen a few examples of my grandfather's photography over the years and always admired them – our old family photo albums have a few small prints of his work in them.
 My father also used to speak with admiration about his father's love of photography and his weekend trips with his Rolleiflex into the city to film places like the Bowery, Chinatown and Times Square.

-"But when I opened the box and began to explore what was inside I was truly shocked at the quality and range of the images, as well as the effort, dedication and love he brought to the task.
-When Frank died in 1964, I was only three years old, and too young to remember this gentle, careful man."
+"But when I opened the box and began to explore what was inside, I was truly shocked at the quality and range of the images, as well as the effort, dedication and love he brought to the task.
+When Frank died in 1964, I was only three years old and too young to remember this gentle, caring man."

-Following the discovering, Soren built a website in dedication to his grandfather, sharing the negatives-turned-photographs with the rest of the world.
-You can view more of Frank Larson's amazing photography at www.franklarsonphotos.com.
+Following the discovery, Soren built a website dedicated to his grandfather, sharing the negatives-turned-photographs with the rest of the world.
+You can view more of Frank Larson's fantastic photography at www.franklarsonphotos.com.